The Seattle Times Store | Art & Photo Prints

 Tractor on Twisp River Road

-• A Few miles west of the little town of Scenic, the Stevens Pass Highway crosses Deception Creek, one of hundreds of streams that tumble spectacularly down the west slope of the Cascades.
+• A Few miles west of the little town of Scenic, the Stevens Pass Highway crosses Deception Creek.
 (Josef Scaylea / The Seattle Times, 1960)

 Tumbling Water